jeffhammett/tor-scripts/README.md

 *checktoragent.sh*

-Takes the anem of the apache2 log file as input.
+Takes the name of the apache2 log file as input.
 Checks the file for the Tor user agent.

 -------------